meshery/meshery/docs/pages/project/index.md

 ## Getting involved in the Community

 Want to get involved with project, join [our Slack](http://slack.layer5.io) and one of the community members will make sure you are not left out.
 We always have a role for everyone whether to be a code-writer, a community manager, user, advocate, or just to listen in.
-Layer5 community is always open and warmly welcomes you.
+Layer5 community is always open and warmly welcomes you.If this is your first time making open source contribution, you are in the right place!
+Check out our [First timers' welcome guide](https://docs.google.com/document/d/1tpg2sLxirozNt3Ofr3GdM002f9rExp74EqrsGZBU710/edit)

 Please see our [contributing guide](/docs/project/contributing) for more details.